liaoxiong3x/DeepCreamPy/README.md

 # DeepMindBreak
-Decensoring Hentai with Deep Neural Networks
+*Decensoring Hentai with Deep Neural Networks*

+**THIS REPO IS NOT YET IN A USABLE STATE.
+PLEASE WAIT FOR THIS NOTICE TO BE REMOVED BEFORE DOWNLOADING/FORKING.**

 This project applies an implementation of [Globally and Locally Consistent Image Completion](http://hi.cs.waseda.ac.jp/%7Eiizuka/projects/completion/data/completion_sig2017.pdf) to the problem of hentai decensorship.
 Using a deep fully convolutional neural network, DeepMindBreak can replace censored artwork in hentai with plausible reconstructions.
 The user needs to only specify the censored regions for the algorithm to run.